 A minimalistic music player, designed for simplicity.
 Built on electron, uses Howler for handling music playback, AngularJS and Bootstrap for the frontend, and jsmediatags to retrieve the ID3 tags.

 This can also serve as a starting point to implement your own front-end/UI for a music Player.

 1. The Player

 Download the build for your OS.
-Start the application and and then click on the Folders tab on the top left corner, this will bring up a window where you can select the folder where you want to play your mp3 files from.
+Start the application and then click on the Folders tab on the top left corner, this will bring up a window where you can select the folder where you want to play your audio files from.
 Once you select a folder with songs, just click play.

 2. Building from the repo

 Clone the repository, then navigate to it on your terminal and run

 npm install, once all the dependencies have finished downloading, run

 npm run dist to build it for your platform.

 - Supports: mp3, opus, ogg, wav, aac, m4a and webm.